BananeRapeuse/gamessada-phone/README.md

 # Editing rules

-You can refere to the LISCENCE file or in the "BSL-1 LISCENCE" part above the readme
+You can refere to the LICENSE file or in the "BSL-1.0 LICENSE" part above the README.md